 For example, you can change its appearance.

-There is one problem, however.
-You still have the Dashboard application menu in the bottom panel.
-To remove it, open dconf Editor.
-Go to Org -> Gnome -> Shell -> Extension -> Dash-to-dock -> search for Show-apps-button.
-And disable it.
+If you still have the Dashboard application menu in the bottom panel.
+To remove it, open Dconf-editor.
+Go to Org → Gnome → Shell → Extension → Dash-to-dock → disable Show-apps-button.

 You can also integrate this Arc menu with Dash to Panel.
-Open GNOME Tweaks, and enable Dash to Panel extension.
+To that end, open GNOME Tweaks, and enable Dash to Panel extension.
 In the setting of Dash to Panel, go to Behavior tab and disable the Application icon.